-Kylie Karam (she/her/hers) is a dancer and choreographer from Pittsburgh, Pennsylvania.
-She recently obtained a B.F.A. in Dance with a minor in Arts Entrepreneurship from Kent State University, graduating summa cum laude and a member of the Honors College.
-During her collegiate years, she was awarded the Xavier Atienza Scholarship, the Cowperthwaite Scholarship, and the G. Harry Wright Award in Dance by her dance faculty.
+Kylie Karam (she/her/hers) is a dance artist from Pittsburgh, Pennsylvania.
+She graduated Summa Cum Laude from Kent State University with a B.F.A. in Dance and a minor in Arts Entrepreneurship as a member of the Honors College.
+During this time, she was awarded the Xavier Atienza Scholarship, the Cowperthwaite Scholarship, and the G. Harry Wright Award in Dance by her dance faculty.

 “Primal” by Micaela Taylor (credit: Jennifer Zmuda)